Salam4nder/chat/README.md

 # chat
-Distributed chat application using Websocket, ScyllaDB and NATS.
+Chat application using Websocket, ScyllaDB and NATS.
 It is lightweigth and horizontally scalable.

 **Rough, ~but beautiful~ high-level overview:**